 So, I called our IT Department and reported the faulty mouse, telling them that I couldn’t send them an e-mail because the mouse wasn’t working.
 He asked me if there were any other mice available.
 There was.
 In the meantime, he’d report the failure and David, our resident IT employee, would deal with it later.

-So, I unhooked the mouse and went to a neighboring computer and took that mouse and plugged it in.
+So, I unhooked the mouse and went to a neighboring computer and took that mouse and plugged it into my computer.
 It worked.
 I was able to shut down the slide show and return to work.

 The next day, when David stopped at my desk, I explained to him how the mouse had stopped working, particularly the left clicker.
 He took it, saying he’d try it out to make sure it wasn’t working before turning it in.